Come home to yourself

 • Many clients who have used psilocybin recreationally find the legal approach to be very different.
 At a service center, the journey is more inward-focused, with clear goals and the support of a trained facilitator who is more than just a trip-sitter.

-A facilitator takes the time to get to know you and your intentions, guiding you through every step — before, during, and after your experience.
+A facilitator takes the time to get to know you and your intentions, supporting you through every step — before, during, and after your experience.
 Having a dedicated companion throughout the process can make all the difference, helping you unlock deeper insights and achieve meaningful, lasting growth.

 In fact, research shows that a guided psilocybin journey with professional support can significantly enhance its benefits compared to recreational or at-home use.
 A facilitator not only ensures your safety and comfort but also helps with integration afterward, making real-world changes more achievable.